DUCK: Distance-based Unlearning via Centroid Kinematics: Methods

-Minimizing this loss involves moving the extracted embeddings of forget-samples away from the correct class centroid and toward the closest incorrect class centroid.
-This compels $\Psi_{\theta}$ to recognize unreliable and unnecessary features from these samples (the impact of the unlearning algorithm on the position of the embeddings in the latent space is discussed in Sec \ref{subsec:manifold}).
+where $N_{\text{batch}}$ is the number of forget samples in the batch.
+Minimizing this loss involves moving the extracted embeddings of forget samples away from the correct class centroid and toward the closest incorrect class centroid (the impact of the unlearning algorithm on the position of the embeddings in the latent space is discussed in Sec \ref{subsec:manifold}).

 The retain-loss considers the entire network $\Phi_{\theta} = \Gamma_{\theta} \circ \Psi_{\theta}$ and entails computing the cross-entropy loss of the retain-set batch samples $(x_j, y_j)$, as expressed in eq. \ref{eq:loss_ret}.